felix-hilden/tekore/docs/readme/contributing.rst

 An empty song queue is also required, as the Web API does not implement queue functionality, but skipping to the next song still consumes the queue.

+Optionally ``SPOTIPY_TEST_SKIP_IS_FAIL`` can be set to raise an error if some of the tests would be skipped because of the environment has not been configured.

 To measure test coverage and view uncovered lines or branches run ``coverage``.

 .. code:: sh